In the Admin interface, you can use the Users List to manage your user records.

 - Enter the user's First Name, Last Name, Job Title, and Email Address (these fields are required); add any other optional personal information.

-- Assign one or more Security Groups to control the user's level of access to your community site.
+- Assign one or more Security Groups to control the user's level of access across your site.

 - You can also check the box at the bottom of the dialog to send the user an email with a link to create a password.